 Incoming submissions undergo an initial screening by the editors before they are sent out for peer review.
 At this point, editors can send the article back to the authors for adjustments or reject it without further evaluation.
+Manuscripts that pass the initial screening is reviewed by two or more external reviewers.
 Editors may appoint additional reviewers, request minor or major revisions from authors, or commit a final decision about manuscript at any point during peer review.
 The submission portal assigns each manuscript a unique manuscript ID, and this identification number should be provided in any communication with the editorial or support personnel.